What is Linux network monitoring?

 Network monitoring for Linux can be done in a pinch with the basic tools that Linux provides.
 For quick troubleshooting or simple scripted automation of a few checks, these are sufficient.
 They also have the advantage of being available virtually on any Linux distribution, as they are often already pre-installed.

-The only relative disadvantage of advanced network monitoring tools for Linux is that they need to be deployed and their resource’s usage is higher compared to simpler CLI tools.
-The first is negligible, most of them come with full support for the main Linux distributions and are prepackaged; the second is worth it because of the plethora of offered features, ease of use, and robustness that come with them.
+The only relative disadvantages of advanced network monitoring tools for Linux are that they need to be deployed, and their resource usage is higher compared to simpler CLI tools.
+The first is negligible, since most of them come with full support for the main Linux distributions and are prepackaged; the second is worth it because of the plethora of offered features, ease of use, and robustness that come with them.

 Plus, it is not even a matter of costs.
-Checkmk in its Raw Edition is free to use.
-The Enterprise Edition comes at a cost instead, but with the benefit of support and a larger set of features and supported services.
-It can be tested free of charge for 30 days with the Free Edition.
+Checkmk Raw is free to use.
+The commercial editions do come at a cost, but with the benefit of support and a larger set of features and supported services.
+You can test Checkmk Trial free of charge for 30 days.
 Network monitoring for Linux does not have to be pricey.

 FAQ